mesosphere/dcos-docs-site/pages/services/beta-kubernetes/0.4.0-1.9.0-beta/disaster-recovery/index.md

 # Disaster Recovery

-This feature allows for backing up and restoring a Kubernetes cluster, in case of disaster.
+This feature allows you to back up and restore a Kubernetes cluster, in case of disaster.
-The state of the cluster is comprised of the package service configuration and any existing Kubernetes resources when the backup is performed.
+The state of the cluster comprises the package service configuration and any existing Kubernetes resources when the backup is performed.

-One can use this feature by means of two `dcos kubernetes` subcommands: `restore` and `backup`.
+You can use this feature by means of two `dcos kubernetes` subcommands: `restore` and `backup`.

 For the time being, the backup artifacts are stored in an AWS S3 bucket.
 Therefore, the AWS CLI must be installed and some steps need to be fulfilled.

-* Create an IAM user:
+1. Create an IAM user:
   ```
   aws iam create-user --user-name heptio-ark
   ```

-* Attach a policy to give heptio-ark the necessary permissions:
+2. Attach a policy to give heptio-ark the necessary permissions:
   ```
   aws iam attach-user-policy \
     --policy-arn arn:aws:iam::aws:policy/AmazonS3FullAccess \